 The Facebook Polls feature allows business owners to survey their target audience to find out more about a specific idea or plan of action to see if it should be implemented or not.

-Like MySpace, Facebook is primarily geared toward an audience of non-business minded people to connect with friends and family, and to make new ones.
-It is something your business may benefit from on a small level, but only something you can decide if you really need.
-To ensure against security issues and productivity hinderances, time spent updating the Facebook profile, finding new Facebook contacts, or communicating with people should be factored into the work day, limited to one or two people, and considered a task like any other to keep it balanced between helpful and problematic.
+More businesses are turning to Facebook to connect with their audience.
+Large companies such as McDonald’s, Pizza Hut, and TGI Friday’s are using Facebook fan pages to announce specials, and fan only discounts.
+Depending on your business model, this too mya be something you should get involved in.
+To ensure against security issues and productivity hindrances, time spent updating the Facebook profile, finding new Facebook contacts, or communicating with people should be factored into the work day, limited to one or two people, and considered a task like any other to keep it balanced between helpful and problematic.

 Does allowing your employees to participate in social networking activities place your business security at risk?
 In this six part series, learn about five popular social networking websites and what harm they may or may not cause to your business security.